 - Lighting Design

 Stage lighting can quickly turn moody and cast deep shadows.
 Stage lights usually have to be far away and therefore are designed to focus and throw light the distance.
 For video, the lighting should be a smooth wash from broad and diffused fixtures.
-Again, this is an area of compromises, and the sight line of a live audience my be more important.
-Conversely, people want to look good on camera, and using a soft diffused light is the tried and true way of brining out a person’s flattering look and healthy skin tone.
+Again, this is an area of compromises and the sight line of a live audience may be more important.
+Conversely, people want to look good on camera, and using a soft diffused light is the tried and true way of bringing out a person’s flattering look and healthy skin tone.

 - Audience presence in video